 Conversely, a property that has detailed maintenance records are highly valued by investors.
 Make sure you document EVERYTHING so your property will fetch more when you decide to sell.

-If seller's coverage is based on lower-than-current replacement value, your insurance cost may increase when you pay a higher purchase price.
+If the seller's coverage is based on lower-than-current replacement value, your insurance cost may increase when you pay a higher purchase price.
 Contact your insurance company as soon as you contract and open escrow to purchase to make sure your insurance carrier will issue an insurance binder for the property.
-Also investigate prior insurance claims that would increase your costs while you own the investment property.
-Some insurance companies will not insure a home with a roof 20 or more years old.
+Also, investigate prior insurance claims that would increase your costs while you own the investment property.
+Some insurance companies will not ensure a home with a roof 20 or more years old.

 Taxation is a key element of successful real estate investing, so be sure to find an accountant who is well-versed with the constantly evolving tax code.
 The entire home is depreciated over 27.5 years.
 Explore accelerated depreciation of parts of the property that have a shorter life expectancy - carpet, water heater, appliances, etc.